pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * Otherwise 50/50 to get a +3

 ### Increase crit Rate +3 (e.g. Focus Energe)
-* If ai faints to player in 2 or less hits (applies to both mons in doubles), not increase.
+* If ai faints to player in 2 or less hits (applies to both mons in doubles), no increase.
 * Increase if Super Luck, Sniper, Scope Lens or or high crit move is present

 ### Recover / Heal AI (+3)